 Recently there has been a shortage of paprika where we live.
 Don’t really know why.
 This means I couldn’t make the Hot Creole Seasoning Mix that we liked so much.

 I didn’t really know how much we used that stuff until we were out.
 It took several weeks before the stores in our area had paprika again.
-Needless to say I bought them out (just 5 bottles).
+Needless to say, I bought them out (just 5 bottles).
 That is why I decided to find out what it was made from and how to make it.
-Hopefully this will never happen to me again, because I will make my own!!
+Hopefully, this will never happen to me again, because I will make my own!!

-Dry red peppers by stringing and hanging in dry place (it takes about a year) or by putting them in your smoker and using oak wood to smoke it dry (gives it a different flavor).
+Dry red peppers by stringing and hanging in a dry place (it takes about a year) or by putting them in your smoker and using oak wood to smoke it dry (gives it a different flavor).
 (Not sure how long it will take to dry them by this method) They must be totally dry!!!

 Then put in coffee or spice grinder and grind on fine, making it into power.
-You will have some that takes longer to grinder just sift through it to make sure it is all power.
+You will have some that take longer to grinder just sift through it to make sure it is all power.

-Finally store your paprika in an air tight jar using your food saver; it should last until the next year’s harvest.
+Finally, store your paprika in an airtight jar using your food saver; it should last until the next year’s harvest.

-© Can Stock Photo Inc. / jbekstudios
+Photo credit© Can Stock Photo Inc. / jbekstudios